The MPR Story

 A few years later his dream was fulfilled when he took a small share in two horses, but soon Tim’s indelible forward thinking moved him to consider that owning a really good quality racehorse could surely be within reach of a group of like-minded people.
 Living near Middleham, he had a training centre on his doorstep and after making contact with Patrick Haslam, who loved the idea, the aptly named Middleham Park Racing was launched in 1995, with just such a syndicate in mind.

-Our first horse was named China Castle - he won 26 races and £125,000 in prize money, so not a bad start and even Tim’s personal email address is ode to this legendary horse!
+Our first horse was named China Castle - he won 26 races and £125,000 in prize money, so not a bad start!
 This was the kind of beginning that fired Tim’s ambition and gradually the business has been built up to where we are now.
 With over 100 horses in training under both codes and trainers all around the country, the team has expanded with Tim’s wife Carol and Mike Prince joining as partners.
 Tim and Carol’s son Tom is now also part of the team, managing the Bloodstock & National Hunt side of the company (read more about the team’s roles here).

 We are often asked where our colours came from; well Tim is a Manchester City fan and this is where the blue came from.
 The orange was chosen for the epaulettes as it fell at the opposite end of the colour spectrum and made an ideal contrast.
 These pale blue and orange racing silks are now recognised on almost a daily basis at racecourses all over the UK and Europe.
-How appropriate also that our trainer’s roster should now include Ben Haslam, Patrick’s son, who now holds the license at Castle Hill Stables in Middleham where it all began.
+How appropriate also that our trainer’s roster should now include Ben Haslam, Patrick’s son, who now holds the license at Castle Hill Stables in Middleham where his late father first started training and where it all began.